What is the

 Calor Rural Community Fund?

-Here at Calor we wanted to give something back, by offering rural off grid communities the chance to win funding for projects that will improve local life.
+Here at Calor we wanted like to give something back, by offering rural off grid communities the chance to win funding for projects that will improve local life.

 Supporting rural projects throughout the UK